Interviewsand Articles

 America was really fairly close to that, in a sense, because they didn't want doctrines to gain absolute authority.
 You see, they managed to tolerate religions that they didn't agree with.
 The Mormons are an illustration.
 The Quakers are an example.
 Someone comes up with a new idea, and we discuss that.
 But we don't demand absolute certainty.
 Can we learn to get along without that certainty?

-RW: You bring up Socrates and, of course, the first thing I think of in relation to Socrates is "know thyself."
+RW: You bring up Socrates and, of course, the first thing I think of is "know thyself."

 You've got to be aware that if you don't agree there will be people who will find you and who will want to remove you.
 They will want you to agree, or else you're out.

 I thought to myself, "Now wait a minute, Pope Paul.
-Philosophers don't accept doctrine, and they don't accept absolute statements.
+Philosophers don't accept doctrine.
+They don't accept absolute statements.
 We don't allow ourselves to be told what to think."
 But it didn't seem to be the right occasion to raise these objections.

 You're not always approved of if you're constantly raising questions.
 I've had more people argue with me and have had more problems, but in the long run I think I'm happy with what I've done.
 It doesn't make you the popular guy.